From Stained to Stunning: What Type of Paint to Use Over Stained Wood?

 Once the primer is dry, the regular paint can be applied.
 Latex-based paint is often used because it’s durable, easy to clean up, and dries quickly.
 It also adheres well to primed surfaces.

-So, what type of paint to use over stained wood?
+So, what type of paint should be used over stained wood?
 The answer depends on the finished look you want on your furniture.
 By considering the type of stain and choosing the right paint and primer, you can achieve a professional-quality finish that enhances the beauty and longevity of your wood surfaces.